 The original Time Lord

-Fleming, as the story goes, missed his train from Ireland because of a mistake in the time table, ironically one that is still made by many a weary traveller.
-Confusing a.m for p.m, a frustrated Fleming proposed the creation of a 24-hour universal clock linked to the Greenwich meridian, which was believed to be at longitude 0.
+Fleming proposed the creation of a standard universal time, with “hourly variations linked to a system of different time zones” for different countries.
+This system would be based on the Greenwich meridian, which was believed to be at longitude 0.
 Greenwich Mean Time (GMT) was used extensively by the British navy and railway system since 1847 and was considered a local measuring system, until the idea was proposed by Fleming to the International Prime Meridian Conference in 1884.

-The industrial revolution ushered in the need for a greater agreement of the passage of time – a universal measure to track commerce and trade movements within Europe and to assure a modern functional society.
+The industrial revolution and cross-country train travel ushered in the need for a greater agreement of the passage of time – a universal measure to track commerce and trade movements within Europe and to assure a modern functional society.
 A time standard that suited the entire world and allowed for free movement between continents was the dire need of the hour.
 This sprouted the development of the modern UTC – a collaboration of 41 nations – signed at the conference in 1884, making the solar time taken at the Royal Observatory in Greenwich, England the definition of the “universal day”, calculated from (Greenwich mean) midnight.
 The rest as they say is history.
-We can probably thank Sir Sanford Fleming for our daylight saving hours and for our forgetfulness to set our watches an hour forward too (but thank God for smart phones that do this automatically, am I right?!).

 Whether time is a human construct or a phenomenon that has existed since the inception of the universe itself is certainly a topic for us to debate for the rest of our lives.
 All I know for sure is time moves incredibly fast, and I would like to use it as effectively as possible to live a happy life, possibly or rather, most definitely filled with research on time travel and how I, as an ordinary citizen of the world, can contact a mysterious Time Lord with a big blue box for an adventure in space and time.
 So if you’re reading this, dearest Doctor…it’s the 14th of September 2020, and at 20:38 I’ll be waiting for you on my balcony in Berlin.
 Don’t be late!